atrocore/atrocore/docs/02.data-exchange/01.import-feeds/index.md

     - *Create and Delete* – creates new and deletes absent records
     - *Update and Delete* – updates existing and deletes absent records
     - *Create, Update and Delete* – full synchronization
+> Actions that delete records absent from import data behave differently when an execution is [recreated](#import-executions).
 - **Description** – usage notes and reminders
 - **Execute As** – user context for import execution:
     - *System* – runs with system-level permissions